Formula-Student-AI/eufs_sim-docker/README.md

    - Click on the blue box in the bottom left-hand corner of the VSCode window.
    - Select "Reopen in Container".

-3. Install ROS Dependencies for EUFS Sim (you may need to run this command every time you rebuild or reopen the container to ensure that all necessary dependencies are installed.
-For some reason, rosdep doesn't like being used in the Dockerfile - we're working on this.)
+3. Install ROS Dependencies for EUFS Sim (**this is now optional** - dependencies should be installed in Dockerfile)
    ```
    sudo rosdep install --from-paths $EUFS_MASTER --ignore-src -r -y
    ```